Support… with ambition

 Part of our role as Jermaine’s care and support provider is to support her to make her flat her home, to become increasingly self-reliant and to become a part of her local community.
 Taking part in new activities and making new friends is something that comes easily to some of us, but is a challenge for many of our clients.
 Jermaine is beginning to build relationships.
 She now has a part-time job; something she thought was a dream only a short time ago.
 Learn more about her story.

 Broadening our client’s horizons, helping them to explore new activities and keeping fit and healthy is a role that we love.
-We developed DotComUnity – the online directory of service providers for the Disabled Community to support just this.
+We developed DotComUnity – the online directory of service providers for the Disabled Community to support client achievements.
 Watch how Simon discovered the joys of surfing.
 He took to it like a duck to water!